LearnWeb3DAO/Whitelist-Dapp/README.md

   }
   ```

 - Open your index.js file under the pages folder and paste the following code, explanation of the code can be found in the comments.
-Make sure you read about React and [React Hooks](https://reactjs.org/docs/hooks-overview.html) if you are not familiar with them.
+Make sure you read about React and [React Hooks](https://reactjs.org/docs/hooks-overview.html), [React Hooks Tutorial](https://www.w3schools.com/react/react_hooks.asp) if you are not familiar with them.

   ```js
   import Head from "next/head";